Parks & Trails

 Steinberg Nature Park is located 1/4 mile east of Blue Earth on County Road 16.
 The 33 acre park provides a natural setting for visitors to enjoy native prairie plants, river views, woodlands, birding and natural habitat.
 The Steinberg Nature Park has a picnic shelter with a restroom, outer woods trail/picnic area and a 1/2 mile crushed limestone trail that is accessible for all users.

-Dog Parks have recently been established in the 700 Block of East 2nd Street and the 200 Block of West 14th Street to provide a place where dogs can run freely off-leash and socialize with other dogs.
+A Dog Park has recently been established in the 700 Block of East 2nd Street to provide a place where dogs can run freely off-leash and socialize with other dogs.
 For the protection and enjoyment of all park users, please observe the dog park rules that are posted on site.

 Unity Trail provides the opportunity for anyone to enjoy the great outdoors.
 Whether you travel by foot or by bike, this 3-mile paved trail will make your outdoor experience more enjoyable.
 Start at the Faribault County Fairgrounds and end at the beautiful rest areas at the center of I-90, the nation’s longest coast-to-coast highway.
 Enjoy the beauty of the City of Blue Earth, the world’s richest agricultural land, the Blue Earth River and Southern Minnesota woodlands.
 View a map of the city’s trail system!